Dru-Mara/EvalNE/README.md

 * Adamic Adar Index
 * Preferential Attachment
 * Resource Allocation Index
+* All baselines (a combination of the heuristics in a 5-dim embedding)

 #### For practitioners ####
 When used as an API, EvalNE provides functions to:

 * Load and preprocess graphs
 * Obtain general graph statistics
+* Conveniently read node/edge embeddings from files
 * Compute train/test/validation edge and node splits
+* Sample edges from a network using different criteria
 * Generate false edges using different algorithms
 * Evaluate link prediction and network reconstruction from methods returning:
     * Node Embeddings